LinkScapeOfficial/LinkDown/README.md

 ## Development

-This software is developed based on Inno Setup, with the source file in repository, run `LinkDown_Wizzard.iss` to compile.
+This software is developed based on Inno Setup, with the source file in repository.
+Run `LinkDown_Wizzard.iss` to compile.

 The source code of the Firefox Manifest V2 version of LinkDown for Browsers is at the `webext-firefox` folder in this repository; The source code of the Chrome Manifest V3 of LinkDown for Browsers is at the `webext-chrome` folder in this repository.